rohittamra/helloagain/README.md

 ## 3. IAC

-Used terraform for this case.
-The files used are as below:
+Used terraform for this case.The files used are as below:

 - `variables.tf` -> all the general global variables which are used everywhere in all modules are to be given here.
 - `nodepools.tf` -> how many number of user pools are to be used and what os type etc configuration for AKS node pools are given here.